he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Ally's Shelter.md

 **Kobold:**

 A creature with this trait is a member of the kobold ancestry.
-Kobolds are reptilian humanoids who are usually Small and typically have [[Darkvision]].
+Kobolds are reptilian humanoids who are usually Small and typically have [[DATABASE/monsterability/Darkvision|darkvision]].
 An ability with this trait can be used or selected only by kobolds.